Atlanta Police Scanner: The Civil Rights City Goes Dark

 | Georgia Tech Police | Campus | Partial | Primarily on State of Georgia P25 system |

-The Atlanta Police Foundation operates Connect Radio (COMNET), a program that provides authorized access to Atlanta PD communications.
-But this is not public access—it's designed for private security companies and comes with significant barriers.
+The Atlanta Police Foundation runs Connect Radio (COMNET), a program that provides authorized access to APD communications.
+This is not public access.
+It was built for private security companies and comes with real financial barriers.

 This is not press access.
 Connect Radio was created for security coordination, not public transparency.
 Journalists have no formal channel to monitor Atlanta police communications in real-time.